polyflix/polyflix/CONTRIBUTING.md

 If the maintainer validates the relevance and form of the Pull Request, he will switch the label to `action: merge`.

 A Pull Request with `action: merge` need to be reviewed by a maintainer and merged if all OK.

+NOTE: A pull request need 2 approvals to be merged.

 ## Commits conventions